Welcome to the PSHEE department

 “It is vitally important that all children and young people have access to good quality PSHE in schools that supports their developmental goals and enables them to successfully negotiate health risk behaviours and develop positive personal attributes… PSHE at school is an important part of the way in which schools can contribute to improving resilience and health among children...”

 The Chief Medical Officer continued, and described PSHE education as: “a subject that forms a bridge between health and education by building resilience and wellbeing.”

 Chief Medical Officer, Department of Health

-The PSHEE department aims to have a coherent and progressive programme of experiences which will contribute to pupils’ personal, social development and wellbeing.
+PSHEE is mainly delivered through tutor time, lessons in Year 7 & 9 and impact days.
+The department aims to have a coherent and progressive programme of experiences which will contribute to pupils’ personal, social development and wellbeing.
 This will impact upon all areas of school life; not just the formal curriculum, but also upon extra-curricular activities, partnerships with the local community, links with external agencies and all that contributes to a positive school ethos.

 PSHE is a National Curriculum, although a non- statutory subject which contains several specialist and statutory areas.
 The main areas of specialism are: Drug Education, Economic Well-being and Financial Capability, Emotional Health and Wellbeing, Staying Safe and Relationships and Sex Education (RSE), and Healthy Eating/Healthy Lifestyles.

-Through-out years 7-11 PSHE addresses issues such as:
+Through-out years 7-11 PSHEE addresses issues such as:

 - mental health including self-worth and aspiration